 - The song cannot have been included in a previous professional production (defined as a production with professional cast and creatives, mounted for an audience.)
 We will accept submissions from writers who have had developmental workshops or sharings of their work, either financed privately, by a producer, venue partner or via funding.
 Songs from shows which have previously been presented at the Edinburgh Fringe, Vaults Festival, or similar, are also eligible even if some of the creatives were paid.

-- An mp3 or mp4 audio demo file of each song(s) uploaded to your song’s individual online folder via the email link you will be sent on completion of the application form.
+- An mp3, mp4 or equivalent audio-only demo file of each song(s) uploaded to your song’s individual online folder via the email link you will be sent on completion of the application form.
 We encourage you to submit a demo of the highest possible quality.
 We welcome full orchestrated demos if available which convey more fully how the writer(s) conception.
 However, we are not judging the backing tracks, we are judging the quality of the song itself.

 - Lyric sheet for the song (Microsoft Word or pdf format).